jhelgert/IliasDownloaderUniMA/README.md

 m.downloadAllFiles()
 ```

-The method `addAllSemesterCourses()` adds all courses from the current semester
+The method `addAllSemesterCourses()` adds all courses of the current semester
  by default.
-But it's possible to modify the search behaviour by passing a regex
+However, it's possible to modify the search behaviour by passing a regex
 pattern for `semester_pattern`.
 Here are some examples:

 ``` python